Hunslet, West Riding of Yorkshire

 Mr. Peacop was the first Provider, and Mr. Stoney was the first Treasurer.
 The Committee met at three in the afternoon.

-Evidently, sheets were in those days not in frequent use in the House, for we find the Provider is ordered to obtain a couple for the use of the House.
+Evidently, sheets were in those days not in frequent use in the House, as the Provider is ordered to obtain a couple for the use of the House.
 Fires could be had for the asking by any sick person in the infirmary, night and morning; in winter, all day.
 Evidently, the liberal diet allowed by the Committee did not meet with the approval of some of the inmates.
 It was ordered that if Elizabeth Walker (an old woman of 72) "will not sup no broth of mutton at night it be kept till the next morning for breakfast."

 The Trustees appear to have devoted their time at the meetings to giving orders for admission to the House, sending people out, granting cloth and linen for clothes, giving out pensions, and ordering assessments to be made.
-They do not appear to have attended the meetings very well after the first few months, for we find resolutions dealing with the non-attendance passed by those present at meetings.
+They do not appear to have attended the meetings very well after the first few months, since resolutions dealing with the non-attendance passed by those present at meetings.
 The first Master of the House appears to have stayed two years.
 On account of the bad attendance of Trustees, he appears to have done things which ought to have been done by the Trustees themselves.
 There are several resolutions recorded defining the Master's duties.
 "The Master of this House has no power to execute an Indenture on the part of the Township, but may witness an indenture."
 Again, "That the Master do at all times make a minute in his memorandum book of all such necessaries as may be wanted for the use of the House in order that the gentlemen of the Committee may consider whether they be really useful and wanting, and that the Overseers and Providers do receive orders from the Committee for purchasing the same, and not from the Master of this House."

 The Workhouse was evidently not so well built, for the same bricklayer who built the House is ordered to "examine and mend this House" within a year of its building.